robjwood/eleventyone/src/site/index.md

 ---
-title: This is a really new heading
+title: This is a really new heading and it's the BEST!
 subtitle: A project scaffold for getting building with Eleventy quickly.
 layout: layouts/base.njk
 ---